Ruhollah Khomeini: Minority religions

 Zoroastrians, Jews, and Christians are officially recognized and protected by the government.
 Shortly after Khomeini's return from exile in 1979, he issued a fatwa ordering that Jews and other minorities (except those of the Baháʼí Faith) be treated well.
-In power, Khomeini distinguished between Zionism as a secular political party that employs Jewish symbols and ideals and Judaism as the religion of Moses.
+In power, Khomeini distinguished between Zionism as a secular political movement that employs Jewish symbols and ideals and Judaism as the religion of Moses.
 Senior government posts were reserved for Muslims.
 Schools set up by Jews, Christians and Zoroastrians had to be run by Muslim principals.
-Conversion to Islam was encouraged by entitling converts to inherit the entire share of their parents (or even uncle's) estate if their siblings (or cousins) remain non-Muslim.
+Conversion to Islam was encouraged by entitling converts to inherit the entire share of their parents or even uncle's estate if their siblings or cousins remain non-Muslim.
 Iran's non-Muslim population has decreased.
 For example, the Jewish population in Iran dropped from 80,000 to 30,000.
 The Zoroastrian population has also decreased, due to suffering from renewed persecution and the revived legal contrasts between a Muslim and Zoroastrian, which mirrors the laws that Zoroastrians experienced under earlier Islamic regimes.
 The view that Zoroastrians are najis ("unclean") has also been renewed.

-Four of the 270 seats in parliament were reserved for each three non-Muslim minority religions, under the Islamic constitution that Khomeini oversaw.
+Four of the 270 seats in Parliament were reserved for each three non-Muslim minority religions, under the Islamic constitution that Khomeini oversaw.
 Khomeini also called for unity between Sunni and Shi'a Muslims.
 Sunni Muslims make up 9% of the entire Muslim population in Iran.